wozjac/sap-abap-nw-752-ubuntu-docker/README.md

 wsl.exe -d rancher-desktop sh -c "sysctl -w vm.max_map_count=1000000"
 ```

-Check whether the disk size limit in the Docker configuration is setup to at least 120 Gb.
+Hint: for Docker - check whether the disk size limit in the Docker configuration is setup to at least 120 Gb.

 Build the image: